Must-Visit Polish Royal Residences

 Wawel Royal Castle in Kraków is one of the finest residences in Europe and the most famous castle in Poland.
 Often called the heart of Poland’s statehood, the castle was the seat of Polish kings since the 11th century.
-In the times of King Kasimir I the Restorer, priceless relics were stored in Wawel Hill, among them the Holy Lance (which reputedly pierced Jesus’ side as he hung on the cross) and later the royal insignia were kept there as well.
+In the times of King Kasimir I the Restorer, priceless relics were stored in Wawel Hill, amongst them the Holy Lance (which reputedly pierced Jesus’ side as he hung on the cross), and later, the royal insignia

-One of the best known historical treasures in Wawel is the collection of Flemish tapestries brought to Poland by King Sigismund II Augustus.
-The masterpieces are not only artistically valuable, but also historically – the collection circulated between countries for many years, and was stolen and removed by different rulers or hidden by the castle’s occupants.
-From the original number of 157 tapestries, in 1966 only 136 returned to Wawel.
+One of the best-known historical treasures in Wawel is the collection of Flemish tapestries brought to Poland by King Sigismund II Augustus.
+The masterpieces are valuable not only artistically, but also historically – the collection circulated between countries for many years and was stolen and removed by different rulers or hidden by the castle’s occupants.
+From the original number of 157 tapestries, by 1966, only 136 had returned to Wawel.

-The castle was historically the residency of Queen Bona Sforza, King Sigismund III Vasa, and Emperor Peter the Great.
+The castle was historically the residence of Queen Bona Sforza, King Sigismund III Vasa and Emperor Peter the Great.
 It was also host to the most important events in the history of Poland.
-In 1791, the Great Sejm adopted the Constitution of 3rd May in the castle itself and in 1807 Emperor Napoleon Bonaparte decided there to establish the Duchy of Warsaw.
+In 1791, the Great Sejm adopted the Constitution of 3rd May in the castle itself, and in 1807, Emperor Napoleon Bonaparte decided there to establish the Duchy of Warsaw.
 From 1926, the Royal Castle was the residency of the Polish president.
-Today it is a museum.
+Today, it is a museum.

 King Jan III’s Palace Museum at Wilanów is one of the most precious historical Polish baroque treasures.
 It was built at the end of the 17th century and at first was a quiet manor.
 It was expanded from 1677 to 1696 and it became a representative royal residency, known as the ‘Polish Versailles’.
-The palace is a combination of a traditional Polish noble manor, an Italian villa with its garden, and a French suburban residency.
-The building was called villa nuova, what later gave its name to the Warsaw district of Wilanów.
+The palace is a combination of a traditional Polish noble manor, an Italian villa with its garden and a French suburban residence.
+The building was called villa nuova (new villa), what later gave its name to the Warsaw district of Wilanów.

 Besides numerous artworks, like paintings and sculptures, the letters King Jan III Sobieski wrote to Queen Marysieńka are also in the palace’s collection.
 They are considered a pearl of the epistolography of that time.
-On polskaniezwykla.pl site can read:
+At www.polskaniezwykla.pl, one can read:

 However, not everybody knows that before marriage, the lovers had a lively correspondence.
 Because their relationship was a secret, they used a specific code: they switched the word ‘oranges’ with the word ‘love’, they also used the word ‘jam’ to describe those letters in which Maria was always called Aurora.

 From 1926, a monument to Fryderyk Chopin is situated on Łazienki’s grounds.
-It was sculpted by Wacław Szymanowski, but during the war it was melted down by the Germans, and reconstructed afterwards.
+It was sculpted by Wacław Szymanowski, but during the war, it was melted down by the Nazi Germans, and reconstructed afterwards.

-This Gothic royal castle from the half of 14th century, later rebuilt in the renaissance style, is called the Second Wawel.
+This Gothic royal castle from the half of the 14th century, later rebuilt in the renaissance style, is called the Second Wawel.
 It was built on orders from King Casimir the Great.
-Today it is the only royal residency in Poland which anyone can stay inside – it now houses a hotel.
+Today, it is the only royal residency in Poland where you can actually stay – it now houses a hotel.

 Royal Castle in Poznań

 The Royal Castle in Poznań, whose contemporary version is very controversial, was built in the 13th century on the initiative of Przemysł II.
 Przemysł is the one who first used the symbol of the white eagle as the state’s emblem, in 1295 at his coronation.
-The most precious historical treasure of literature was most likely written in this castle – the first preserved secular poem in Old Polish, About Behaviour at the Table (O zachowaniu się przy stole), written by Przecław Słota.
+The most precious historical treasure of literature was most likely written in this castle – the first preserved secular poem in Old Polish, O Zachowaniu Się Przy Stole, (On Behaviour at the Table) written by Przecław Słota.